vizdata-f21/project-2-viz_biz/write-up/README.md

 The original painting uses 4 distinct colors in different colored boxes.
 We wanted to give users the ability to change these colors and to understand how a new color scheme changes the vision of the art.
-To do this, we will use 4 `colorInput`s in the UI interface to allow users to select four color hexes (no restriction of the color being same or different with one another).
+To do this, we will use 4 `colorInput`s in the UI to allow users to select four color hexes (no restriction of the color being same or different with one another).